Manu Dibango doing what he loved to do. Playing his Saxophone

 Michael Jacksons - I wanna be starting something

 It also featured heavily in the Rihanna music hit of 2007 – “Don’t Stop the Music”.
-Dibango had enough of this and decided to take both of them to the courts in 2009 for use of the sample in both songs.
+Dibango had enough of this and decided to take both of them to the courts in 2009 for the use of the sample in both songs.

 Dibango continued to make music right into the later stages of his career which allowed him to work with artists of the caliber of - Fela Kuti, Herbie Hancock, Hugh Masekela, and many others.
 His music was sampled by multiple artists.

-In fact, he released his final album in 2013 called, "Balade En Saxo”.
+He released his final album in 2013 called, "Balade En Saxo”.

 A funeral service for Manu Dibango will be “held in strict privacy” followed by a short tribute it was announced Tuesday (24TH March 2020) “when possible,” the announcement stated.